 Mercedes M102

-First, remove the air filter, then procede to remove the mechanical injector and the fuel distributor.
+First, remove the air filter.
+Next, detach the mechanical injectors along with the distributor.

-Airflow sensor plate is not needed any more.
-Remove it, and fix moving part beneath with a plastic strap.
+The airflow sensor plate is no longer required.
+Remove it and secure the moving component beneath with a plastic strap.

 Injector rail

-To install the injectors, insert them in to the new fuel rail, then proceed to bend the two metal brackets of the rail and drill an hole on each bracket to insert the screw that will hold it to the intake manifold.
+To install the injectors, first insert them into the new fuel rail.
+Next, adjust the two metal brackets on the rail by bending them as needed, and drill a hole in each bracket for the screws that will secure it to the intake manifold.

-Before drilling, take the correct measurements and double check that the injectors are fully inserted in their housings.
+Before drilling, ensure you take accurate measurements and verify that the injectors are fully seated in their housings.

 Ensure to hermetically seal the start injector housing with a metal plate and RTV Silicone gasket.
 (Arexons Motorblack is recommended)